Yuu6798/ugh3-metrics-lib/README.md

   --infile runs/deltae_log.csv \
   --outfile runs/metrics_recalc.parquet
 ```
+The first run downloads a small transformer model for ΔE and caches it under
-The script falls back to a `.parquet` file when the CSV input is missing.
-Use
+`~/.cache/torch`.
+The script falls back to a `.parquet` file when the CSV input
-`scripts/build_dataset.py --out-csv` to emit the CSV during dataset creation.
+is missing.
+Use `scripts/build_dataset.py --out-csv` to emit the CSV during
+dataset creation.
+If you prefer to cache the model beforehand, run the snippet above once.

 ### Duplicate check
 ```bash